-This is to say that you’ll need to recharge the battery after every 4-6 hours if you were to ride the bike continuously.
-Meanwhile, the cost of charging the battery varies from one country to another.
+You will basically need to recharge the battery after every 4-6 hours if you were to use the bike at all times.
+Keep in mind that the cost of battery charging varies depending on each country.
 Typically, the rates can range from 5-dollar cents per KWh to 35-dollar cents per KW/h for those in the United States.

 How Long Does an Electric Bike Battery Last?

 The lifetime of a battery is usually determined in charge cycles.
 This means that you can count how many complete charge cycles you can go through before the battery isn't effective anymore.
 Note that a full charge cycle isn't just "any charging" but the full movement from 0-100%.

 Generally, an e-bike battery can go through several hundreds of charge cycles.
 However, the actual number will depend on the nature of the battery you’re using, as well as the overall maintenance of the battery.

 For instance, if you tend to store your battery pack in a dry area that is well shielded against temperature fluctuations, then you will enjoy longer service from it.
 On average, the battery becomes less and less efficient after 3-5 years of use.

 An e-bike’s battery shelf life is mainly influenced by the type of battery it is.
 Usually, the most common types you’ll find in the market include:

 - Lithium batteries- These are the most widespread and can last up to 1000 full charge cycles or even more for the latest Lithium Iron Phosphate designs